-Feed bees when floral resources are not available to provide nectar or pollen.
+Feeding bees is important when floral resources are not available to provide nectar or pollen.
 Colonies that run out of pollen will slow or cease brood production (via reduced queen egg laying or brood cannibalism by workers), and the population will decline.
 Colonies that run out of honey stores and do not have access to nectar will starve.
 Starvation is a common cause of colony death overwinter and, in some instances, during spring buildup.